- About us

 Papers discussed: ‘Socially responsible divestment’ and ‘Physical climate risk and firms’ adaptation strategy’.

-Chief Responsible Investment Officer, Nathan Fabian, will brief signatories on why the PRI is conducting the consultation and provide information on the formal signatory survey, including key themes and questions.
+Chief Responsible Investment Officer, Nathan Fabian, briefed signatories on why the PRI conducted the consultation and provided information on the formal signatory survey, including key themes and questions.

 Join us for updates on the Q4 2022 release of the PRI Real Estate programme and hear about recent and upcoming guidance from experts.

 The PRI Academic Network Week was hosted across five days between 19 – 23 September 2022.